AI & Leadership

 01

-Leaders don't need to become AI experts.
-But they do need enough understanding to ask the right questions, challenge assumptions, and make credible decisions.
+Leaders need a working understanding of AI: enough to ask the right questions, challenge assumptions, and make credible decisions.
+That is the bar.
 Start there.

 02